dumbdevss/movement-tutorial/document_management/building_the_document_management_interface.md

 **Implementation Notes:**

 - Uses environment variables for secure API key management
-- Provides a default gateway URL as fallback
+- The gateway URL is how we'll construct URLs to access files from IPFS
+- Environment variables starting with `NEXT_PUBLIC_` are accessible in the browser

 ### TODO 2: Create a format date function